| HOME

 plot, characterization, setting, use of conflicts, climax, point of

 view, spelling, punctuation and grammar weaknesses, and format.
-No
+An evaluation can also be made

-book, a short story, essay, or any type of business document.
+book proposal, a short story, essay, or any type of business document.

 Sometimes, an objective point of view is exactly what you need!
 It